 Plastic

-Your plastic is recycled right here in the UK!
-Plastic from your red box is collected from our depot by Cello Recycling Ltd and transported to a plastics recycling facility in the Greater Manchester area.
+All our plastics are recycled right here in the UK!
+Plastic from your red box is collected from our depot by Roydon and transported to their plastics recycling facility in Swinton, Manchester.

 Aluminium

 Did you know, recycling just one aluminium drinks can saves enough energy to power a TV for three hours?
-So recycling your aluminium cans is worth the effort!
+Aluminium can also be endlessly recycled so recycling your aluminium cans is worth the effort!

 Glass